-

 | Layer Height Range | 50 - 400 μm | 25 - 100 μm | 80 - 120 μm | 80 μm | 20 - 60 μm | 16 - 32 μm |

-| Material Options | 15+ (PLA, ABS, PETG, Nylon, TPU, etc.) | 12+ (Standard, Tough, Flexible, Castable Resins) | 5+ (PA12, PA11, Glass-filled Nylon) | 3+ (PA12, PA12GB, PA11) | 4+ (Aluminium, Titanium, Stainless Steel) | 6+ (Vero, Tango, Agilus, Digital ABS) |
+| Material Options | 15+ (PLA, ABS, PETG, Nylon, TPU, etc.) | 12+ (ABS-like, Tough, Flexible, Castable Resins) | 5+ (PA12, PA11, Glass-filled Nylon) | 3+ (PA12, PA12GB, PA11) | 4+ (Aluminium, Titanium, Stainless Steel) | 6+ (Vero, Tango, Agilus, Digital ABS) |

 | Typical Lead Time | 2 - 3 days | 2 - 4 days | 3 - 5 days | 3 - 5 days | 5 - 10 days | 3 - 5 days |